dotnet/csharpstandard/standard/classes.md

 A set accessor corresponds to a method with a single value parameter of the property type and a `void` return type.
 The implicit parameter of a set accessor is always named `value`.
 If a set accessor exists, when a property is referenced as the target of an assignment ([§12.21](expressions.md#1221-assignment-operators)), or as the operand of `++` or `–-` ([§12.8.15](expressions.md#12815-postfix-increment-and-decrement-operators), [§12.9.6](expressions.md#1296-prefix-increment-and-decrement-operators)), the set accessor is invoked with an argument that provides the new value ([§12.21.2](expressions.md#12212-simple-assignment)).
 The body of a set accessor shall conform to the rules for `void` methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, return statements in the set accessor body are not permitted to specify an expression.
 Since a set accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declaration in a set accessor to have that name.

 An init accessor corresponds to a method with a single value parameter of the property type and a `void` return type.
 The implicit parameter of an init accessor is always named `value`.
-Only during the construction phase of an object, and if an init accessor exists, when a property is referenced as the target of an assignment ([§12.21](expressions.md#1221-assignment-operators)), or as the operand of `++` or `–-` ([§12.8.15](expressions.md#12815-postfix-increment-and-decrement-operators), [§12.9.6](expressions.md#1296-prefix-increment-and-decrement-operators)), the init accessor is invoked with an argument that provides the new value ([§12.21.2](expressions.md#12212-simple-assignment)).
+Only during the construction phase of an object (§init-accessors), and if an init accessor exists, when a property is referenced as the target of an assignment ([§12.21](expressions.md#1221-assignment-operators)), or as the operand of `++` or `–-` ([§12.8.15](expressions.md#12815-postfix-increment-and-decrement-operators), [§12.9.6](expressions.md#1296-prefix-increment-and-decrement-operators)), the init accessor is invoked with an argument that provides the new value ([§12.21.2](expressions.md#12212-simple-assignment)).
 The body of an init accessor shall conform to the rules for `void` methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, return statements in the init accessor body are not permitted to specify an expression.
 Since an init accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declaration in an init accessor to have that name.

 It is a compile-time error for a *property_declaration* containing an *init_accessor_declaration* to also have the *property_modifier* `static`.

 Based on the presence or absence of get, set, and init accessors, a property is classified as follows:

 - A property that includes both a get accessor and a set accessor is said to be a ***read-write property***.
 - A property that includes both a get accessor and an init accessor is said to be a ***read-init property***.
-It is a compile-time error for a read-init property to be the target of an assignment except during the construction phase of an object.
+It is a compile-time error for a read-init property to be the target of an assignment except during the construction phase of an object (§init-accessors).
 - A property that has only a get accessor is said to be a ***read-only property***.
 It is a compile-time error for a read-only property to be the target of an assignment.
 - A property that has only a set accessor is said to be a ***write-only property***.
 Except as the target of an assignment, it is a compile-time error to reference a write-only property in an expression.
 - A property that has only an init accessor is said to be an ***init-only property***.
-Except as the target of an assignment during the construction phase of an object, it is a compile-time error to reference an init-only property in an expression.
+Except as the target of an assignment during the construction phase of an object (§init-accessors), it is a compile-time error to reference an init-only property in an expression.

 > *Note*: The pre- and postfix `++` and `--` operators and compound assignment operators cannot be applied to write-only properties, since these operators read the old value of their operand before they write the new one. *end note*
 <!-- markdownlint-disable MD028 -->